Top Home Safety Tips for People with Kids

 1. Lock up even when you’re home.
 Keep doors, windows and your garage locked at all times.
 In three out of 10 home thefts, the burglar entered through an unlocked door or window, according to the Bureau of Justice Statistics.
 Locking up isn't only about keeping intruders out — it’s about keeping kids in, especially if you have a swimming pool.
 Locked doors will help prevent little kids from wandering out to the pool alone.

 2. Set your hot water heater to no higher than 120 degrees F. How can you tell if your water is too hot?
-You should be able to submerge your arm in it for 30 seconds without discomfort, says John Drengenberg, consumer safety director for UL.
+UL says you should be able to submerge your arm in it for 30 seconds without discomfort.

 3. Tie up window blind cords.
 They’re a strangulation hazard.
 Install hooks and wind up cords to keep them out of reach of children.
 Better yet, replace all blinds with cordless ones.